space-apes/recursionist-quickstarts/meanQuickstart/angularQuickstart.md

     - number value : value of the guess
     - string distanceRange : range that distance between guess and correct number falls under: EX: "0",  "1-2", "3-4" etc
     - string imageUrl : location of image you will use based on the distance. if you chose to map distance to colors, can also make this a hex color code string or a class name.
-    - string distanceToDistanceRangeString(number) : converts numeric distance to string distance message
+    - string distanceToDistanceRangeString(number) : method that converts numeric distance to string distance message
+    - string distanceToImageURL(number) : method that converts numeric distance to string image url (or color/styling string)
 - your Game Component must now initialize and maintain an array of Guess elements
-- [structural directive](https://angular.io/guide/structural-directives) in Game template to repeat Guess Components
+- [structural directive](https://angular.io/guide/structural-directives) in your Game template to repeat Guess Components
-- Now, each Guess Component only requires a Guess element as Input when binding properties across components
+- Guess Component only requires a Guess element as Input when binding properties across components
 - Your 'update' function should allow between 1 and 5 guess attempts
+- As a way to summarize performance across guesses, the game over message will display the sum or average distance between the guess attempts at the correct number

 ## Application State Flow
 1. Prompt tells Player 1 to enter the correct number to be guessed.